civican/legisinfo/44-1/bills/C-33/bill_text.md

 Subject to the regulations, every person who implements an approved emergency response assistance plan shall report its implementation to the Minister and any prescribed person, in accordance with the regulations, and include in the report any prescribed information.

-> **Explanatory Note**:
-> New.

 ### Section 36

 The portion of subsection 9(3) of the Act before paragraph (a) is replaced by the following:

-**(3)** The Minister may direct a person who repaired or **requalified** a standardized means of containment to issue a notice of defective repair or defective **requalification**, as the case may be, to the person for whom it was repaired or **requalified**, or to publish the notice in a manner such that the notice is likely to come to that person's attention, if the Minister believes on reasonable grounds that the person who repaired or **requalified** the standardized means of containment
+**(3)** The Minister may direct a person who repaired or requalified a standardized means of containment to issue a notice of defective repair or defective requalification, as the case may be, to the person for whom it was repaired or requalified, or to publish the notice in a manner such that the notice is likely to come to that person's attention, if the Minister believes on reasonable grounds that the person who repaired or requalified the standardized means of containment

-> **Explanatory Note**:
-> Relevant portion of subsection 9(3):
-> *Existing Text*:
-> > The Minister may direct a person who repaired or tested a standardized means of containment to issue a notice of defective repair or defective testing, as the case may be, to the person for whom it was repaired or tested, or to publish the notice in a manner such that the notice is likely to come to that person's attention, if the Minister believes on reasonable grounds that the person who repaired or tested the standardized means of containment

 ### Section 37

 Subsection 14(2) of the Act is replaced by the following:

-**(2)** A person who carries on any of those activities shall, on request, provide to an inspector **or to an enforcement officer** the proof that is required under the regulations of financial responsibility.
+**(2)** A person who carries on any of those activities shall, on request, provide to an inspector or to an enforcement officer the proof that is required under the regulations of financial responsibility.

-> **Explanatory Note**:
-> Existing text of subsection 14(2):
-> *Existing Text*:
-> > A person who carries on any of those activities shall provide to an inspector on request the proof that is required under the regulations of financial responsibility.

 ### Section 38

 Paragraph 15(1)(b) of the Act is replaced by the following:

-means of containment being manufactured, repaired or **requalified** on which a compliance mark is displayed or will be affixed;

-> **Explanatory Note**:
-> Relevant portion of section 15:
-> *Existing Text*:
-> > For the purpose of ensuring compliance with this Act, an inspector may, subject to section 16 but at any reasonable time, stop any means of transport for which the inspector is designated and enter and inspect any place, or any such means of transport, if the inspector believes on reasonable grounds that in or on the place or means of transport there are
-> >
-> > means of containment being manufactured, repaired or tested on which a compliance mark is displayed or will be affixed;
+means of containment being manufactured, repaired or requalified on which a compliance mark is displayed or will be affixed;

 ### Section 39